Sunday, December 22, 2024

 For example, in the fall of 2022, the German Navy announced the first use of high-power laser weapons to neutralize drones.
 Similar reports came from the United States, as well as from Russia, which in the spring of 2022 claimed the “successful” use of a combat laser against a Ukrainian drone.
 However, the US defense department denied these statements, pointing out the lack of evidence of Russia's use of this type of weapon against the Ukrainian Defense Forces.

 Despite the obvious failures and revelations of Russian fakes, the Kremlin at the highest level is raving about the use of “combat lasers” and combat robots equipped with “artificial intelligence.”
-Vladimir Putin, who leads the country from his bunker, last December at a meeting of the board of the Russian Ministry of Defense expressed his demand to “continue work on the creation of promising developments for the army and navy,” aiming at the strategic future of the armed forces.
+Vladimir Putin, who governs the country from his bunker, expressed a demand at a meeting of the Russian Ministry of Defense board last December to “continue to work on the creation of promising developments for the army and navy,” aiming at the strategic future of the armed forces.

 “I mean robotic systems and combat lasers, weapons using artificial intelligence technologies and based on new physical principles,” Putin said.